TingleDinkle/TingleDinkle/README.md

 <h1 align="center">One must imagine Jesse Dao happy</h1>
 <br>
-<p align="center">Hi!
-My name is Jesse, an undergraduate studying Computer Science.
-I'm an aspiring game dev/game engine dev or cybersecurity professional</p>
+<p align="center">I'm an aspiring game dev/game engine dev.
+Aimed to be cracked out of my mind or be a cybersecurity professional (I like packets)</p>

 <h1></h1>
 <br>